AIM Remote Learning

-Despite required school closures, AIM Academy is committed to providing meaningful learning opportunities to all of our students using remote learning tools and platforms allowing for live classes, continuation of important one-on-one work including speech and occupational therapy services and opportunities to stay connected social with friends and faculty alike.
+Despite required school closures in March 2020, AIM Academy provided meaningful learning opportunities to all of our students using remote learning tools and platforms allowing for live classes, continuation of important one-on-one work including speech and occupational therapy services and opportunities to stay connected social with friends and faculty alike.

-Since launching our Remote Learning program on March 16, we have depended on parent and student feedback, dedicated and creative teachers and a tech team committed to problem solving and embracing change.
+AIM depended on parent and student feedback, dedicated and creative teachers and a tech team committed to problem solving and embracing change.
 All AIM students in our Lower, Middle and Upper School had a full schedule of live online classes to attend 4 days a week.
 Wednesdays were reserved for teacher preparation as well as tech-free afternoons to encourage students and families to get outdoors and away from their screens.

 Thank you so much for pulling this together!
 Support with Wilson and writing is particularly vital for my child and I really appreciate the teachers’ support through the Zooms."

 Lower School Parent

 During remote learning, AIM Lower School students in 1st-5th grade had a full online schedule of classes four days a week with plenty of breaks included for lunch, play and even supervised snack time should a parent need some extra hands on deck (or on screen).
 Regular reading, math, writing, Interactive Humanities and Wilson Language lessons allow teachers to continue providing direct instruction, repeated practice, experience, and loops of feedback that are hallmarks of AIM's program and critical for our fearless learners.

 Students don't miss out on their special subject and club activities either with regular classes scheduled for Art, Music, PE and Makerspace as well as for extracurricular clubs including Reading Olympics and Girls on the Run.
 And on Wednesday, in addition to having work to complete in the morning, they are given fun suggestions for afternoon tech-free activities like learning to play hopscotch, drawing with sidewalk chalk or writing a poem after taking a walk listening to and looking for birds.